zooniverse/build-publications-json/README.md

 # Build `publications.json`

-Pull down publication data from Contentful, build a `publications.json` file for Panoptes Front End, and upload it to S3.
+Pull down publication data from Contentful, and build a `publications.json` file for Panoptes Front End.

+The finished `publications.json` file gets saved to the `./output` directory.

 # Running